Healthy-AI/IncomeSim/README.md

 # ProbAI 23 lecture

-If you want to follow along in the notebook during the ProbAI lecture, clone this repository and open [probai_lecture_github.ipynb](probai_lecture_github.ipynb)
+If you want to follow along in the notebook during the ProbAI lecture, you have two options:
+1. Clone this repository and open [probai_lecture_github.ipynb](probai_lecture_github.ipynb)
+2. Work in Colab from this [notebook](https://colab.research.google.com/drive/1jlEsSYcCDiqhamshxhkdQ703KKWaJHL9?usp=sharing)

 # General information

 ## Installing prerequisites

 * IncomeSim is written in Python 3 and based on the Scikit-learn package and the Adult dataset.
-* Start by installing python modules ```pandas, numpy, scikit-learn, jupyter, requests```
+* Start by installing python modules ```pandas, numpy, scikit-learn, jupyter, requests, matplotlib```

 ## Preparing the data files